 When getting to know someone new, the topic of hobbies or current events can inevitably come up.
 This is the perfect opportunity to say, “That reminds me, I read the most interesting article today about how the porn industry and sex trafficking are actually inseparably connected”—or any article on whichever topic has struck a chord with you lately as it relates to this movement.

 This will not only make your conversation deeper and more interesting, but can make porn part of the dialogue in a way that’s natural—not forced.
 Just make sure you’re continually reading what’s on the blog!
-We update it multiple times a week.
+We update it daily.

 3. A long-time friend.